Ginger cat mascot holding a tiny blue-glowing character figurine on its paw

 By the end of this guide, your custom brand mascot will lip-sync to speech, express emotions, and hold real-time conversations with visitors -- using working code you can deploy today.
 The entire process takes under an hour: about 30 minutes for design preparation and 15 minutes for SDK integration.

-This guide was last verified February 2026 and tested with MascotBot SDK v0.1.8, Rive runtime v4.24, and ElevenLabs Conversational AI.
+This guide was last updated May 2026 and tested with @mascotbot/react ^0.3.x, the Rive WebGL2 runtime, and ElevenLabs Conversational AI.

 Why Static Mascots Are Leaving Money on the Table